albertogasparin/react-starterkit/README.md

 npm run watch
 ```
 The browser entry point while developing is `127.0.0.1:8080`.
-Webpack dev server is configured to proxy requests to node, so it will handle all `/assets` requests itself while all other requests will be handled by Koa (running on port `3000`)
+Webpack dev server is configured to proxy requests to node, so it will handle all `/assets` requests itself while all other requests will be handled by Koa

 ## Testing